Sci-Hook/.github/profile/README.md

 💚 At Sci-Hook, we strive to make our projects open-source.
 We value and embrace open-source.
 For this reason, we share all of our open-source projects as open-source without any commercial or profit motive.
 We usually use our GitHub page to do this.
 You can freely use all the projects we share as open-source, provided that you adhere to the license and usage rules.

-Sci-Hook itself is not entirely open-source.
-It is not possible for us to do this because this could create security vulnerabilities.
-However, certain parts of Sci-Hook are open-source rather than the entire system.
-We will continue to share our newly developed systems as open-source as long as we do not mind sharing them.

 For a list of all our open-source projects and more detailed information: https://opensource.scihook.org

 To get support about our open-source projects, submit your suggestions and present your own open-source projects: [opensource@scihook.org](mailto:opensource@scihook.org "opensource@scihook.org")